shaigem/geckon/README.md

 # geckon

-A simple framework for creating ASM Gecko codes in `Nim`.
+A simple build framework for creating ASM Gecko codes in Nim.

 This is mainly targeted for creating Gecko codes for [Super Smash Bros.
 Melee](https://en.wikipedia.org/wiki/Super_Smash_Bros._Melee).